-Whether you believe in aliens or the Holy Grail visiting this stunning chapel should not be missed, the experience is nothing short of jaw dropping!
+Whether you believe in aliens or the Holy Grail, visiting this stunning chapel should not be missed… the experience is nothing short of jaw dropping!

-Linlithgow Palace (40 minutes)
+Linlithgow Palace (from 20 minutes)

-Now in ruins, this incredible 15th Century palace was once Scotland’s answer Buckingham Palace.
+Now in ruins, this incredible 15th Century palace was once Scotland’s answer to Buckingham Palace.
 King James I, III, V, VI called it home and Mary Queen of Scots was born here.
 While officially the last resident moved out in 1648, watch out for the ghost of Mary of Guise (Mary Queen of Scots’ mother).

 To get some idea of just how bling this building was in its heyday, check out the ornate orders of chivalry above the arch at the gate house You won’t be disappointed by the intricate nature of the carvings, lavishly coated with gold, royal blue and deep red.

-A visit to what remains of the great hall, sets the scene of what life must have been like for those within these Royal walls.
+A visit to what remains of the great hall sets the scene of what life must have been like for those within these Royal walls.
 Given the scale of the room, it’s easy to imagine the sumptuous banquets that must have taken place here.
 It is perhaps no coincidence that Karl Lagerfeld chose this location for Chanel’s 10th Metiers d’art show in 2012.

 All this makes it hard to believe that once Scotland’s monarchs moved to England in 1603, the buildings were rarely used and were eventually destroyed by fire 1746.
 Beautiful parkland surrounds the Palace complete with a large lake.
 It is here that the music festival ‘Party at the Palace’ has taken place in more recent years, but it’s also perfect for a picnic.